Local Rules - Davidson County Courts of Record

 - In Circuit Court, the moving party needs file no further notice if the motion hearing date is continued by agreement of all parties or by court order.

-- In Chancery Court, if a motion is reset by agreement, a written notice of the new motion hearing date must be provided to the Clerk by faxed letter or other means.
-This notice must be provided by the close of business on the Monday before the Friday on which the motion is to be heard.
+- In Chancery Court, if a motion is reset by agreement, a filed notice of the new motion hearing date must be provided to the Clerk by faxed letter or other means.
+This notice must be provided by 11:59 p.m.
+CST on the Monday before the Friday on which the motion is to be heard.

 - 26.04 - Motions, Responses, Replies and Briefs